andersnoren/vermeer/README.md

 Keep in mind that I maintain my themes in my spare time.
 Even though I deeply appreciate any and all contributions, I can’t guarantee I’ll take a look at them quickly.

 ## Buy me a coffee
-Do you want to support the continued development of Vincent?
+Do you want to support the continued development of Vermeer?
 You can send me a PayPal donation [here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=anders%40andersnoren%2ese&lc=US&item_name=Free%20WordPress%20Themes%20from%20Anders%20Noren&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted).

 ## Requirements
 - WordPress 6.5+